zerodensity/realityhub-api/README.md

 ### Questions and Feedback

 We have a growing community.
-You can join to [Reality Hub User Group on Facebook](https://www.facebook.com/groups/realityengine).
+You can join to [RealityHub User Group on Facebook](https://www.facebook.com/groups/realityengine).

 You are welcome to open an issue if you have found a bug or have a feature request.